An unbuilt trope is a work that seems

 - The original The Artful Dodger in Dickens' Oliver Twist generally fits the Lovable Rogue characterization of later adaptations/trope examples, but is still presented as The Corrupter to Oliver, and ends the book being tried for a theft, and his amusing bluster and insistence on being a victim of society does nothing to impress the judge, and he is sentenced to transportation to Australia.
 In fact, "subverting" this along with the related trope of Satisfied Street Rat, the narrator indicates that except for Charley Bates, all of the children in Fagin's gang went to bad ends.

-- Phileas Fogg from Around the World in Eighty Days published at 1872, is the Trope Maker for the Clock King, but also explores all the ramifications about that trope: He is a rare case of the protagonist being a Mysterious Stranger, the readers never know any of his Back Story, and only in the very last chapters they know if he was one of the Villains or not.
-At the last chapters the reader realizes that Fogg’s extreme reserve was not an Evil Brit case, but only a severe case of British Stuffiness.
+- Phileas Fogg from Around the World in Eighty Days, published in 1872, is the Trope Maker for the Clock King, but also explores all the ramifications about that trope: He is a rare case of the protagonist being a Mysterious Stranger, the readers never know any of his Back Story, and only in the very last chapters do they know if he was one of the Villains or not.
+In the last chapters the reader realizes that Fogg’s extreme reserve was not an Evil Brit case, but only a severe case of British Stuffiness.
 Unlike all his imitators, Fogg is very good at Xanatos Speed Chess and the Indy Ploy, because that’s the only way he can win The Bet.
-Fogg’s plan didn’t work, but it didn’t work in his favor: the Universe rewards him granting him almost an extra day.
+Fogg’s plan didn’t work, but it didn’t work in his favor: the Universe rewards him, granting him almost an extra day.
 And the one obsessed with his clock was not him, but his employee, Jean Passepartout.

 - The Strange Case of Dr. Jekyll and Mr. Hyde is the originator of split personalities, but is more sophisticated than many modern versions.
 Jekyll is fully aware of what he does as Hyde and takes the potion willingly.
 Towards the end the novel becomes a character study on why he does this and what it says about his own morals.
 He tries to use the split as an excuse for what he does as Hyde, but the account makes clear that he is evading responsibility.